learner-crapy/kivy/README.md

 # kivy
-This is a projuct whose target is to make an app whih python
+This is a project whose target is to make an app with python